tkhq/qos/src/qos_p256/SPEC.md

 This document provides a formal specification for the cryptographic key schemes of the QOS Key Set.

-The QOS Key Set is a collection of 3 cryptographic key schemes that comprise what is commonly referred to as a [Quorum Key](../../README.md#quorum-key).
+The QOS Key Set is a collection of 3 cryptographic keys using 3 distinct schemes that comprise what is commonly referred to as a [Quorum Key](../../README.md#quorum-key).
+Each key is used for different cryptographic operations (more info in the [Overview](#overview) section).
 Additionally, 2 of the schemes, P256 Signing and P256 HPKE, are used by [Operators](../../README.md#operator).

-Currently, the canon implementation lives in the `qos_p256` crate.
+Currently, the canonical implementation lives here, in this crate (`qos_p256`).

 ## Overview